 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 By nature dogs are very physical and need a lot of exercise.
-Many owners are aware of this fundamental need, which is why invisible dog fences can be such a valuable tool.
-Now that your dog understands the boundaries of your property, it is your chance to train the dog with respect to entering and exiting the property with a handler.
+Many owners are aware of this fundamental need, which is why having the best wireless dog fence can be such a valuable tool.
+When your dog understands the boundaries of your property, it is your chance to train the dog with respect to entering and exiting the property with a handler.

 The Pet Fence Boundary Flags Have Been Removed, Now What?